 Level the playing field in the procurement of public transportation

-Transportation may include the word "sport", but that is one of the few things that connects the procurement of public transportation with competitive fairness in Region Stockholm.
-Today, foreign, state-owned enterprises from France, Germany and Canada win most competitive bids for public bus-, tramway- and ferry traffic in the region.
+Transportation may include the word "sport", but that is one of the few things that connects the procurement of public transportation in Region Stockholm with competitive fairness.
+Today, foreign, state-owned enterprises from France, Germany and Canada win most competitive bids for public bus-, tramway- and ferry traffic in Stockholm.
 Powered by public funds, these state-owned companies have the financial muscle to outplay most private firms on the market.
 Private companies are increasingly left on the sidelines – unable to measure up to public enterprises in public transportation tenders.

-As one of Sweden’s leding legal practitioners in this field, we have identified a number of procurement practices which maintain this unlevel playing field, and which make it hard for private firms to rival state-owned enterprises.
+As one of Sweden’s leding legal practitioners in the area of public procurement, we have identified a number of practices which maintain this unlevel playing field, and which make it hard for private firms to rival state-owned enterprises.
 Among these issues are:

 1. Carrying of non-market risks